Sullivan's Travels: Filming

-Sullivan's Travels went into production on May 12, 1941 and wrapped on July 22.
+Sullivan's Travels went into production on May 12, 1941, and wrapped on July 22.
 Location shooting took place in Canoga Park, San Marino, Castaic and at Lockheed Air Terminal.

 Lake was six months pregnant at the beginning of production, a fact she did not disclose to Sturges until filming began.
 Sturges was so furious that, according to Lake, he had to be physically restrained.
 Sturges consulted with Lake's doctor to see if she could perform the part, and hired former Tournament of Roses queen Cheryl Walker as Lake's double.
-Edith Head, Hollywood's most renowned costume designer, was tasked to find ways of concealing Lake's pregnancy.
+Costume designer Edith Head was tasked to find ways of concealing Lake's pregnancy.
 Reportedly, Lake was disliked by a few of her co-stars.
 McCrea refused to work with her again, and subsequently turned down a lead role with her in I Married a Witch.
-Fredric March, who took the latter part, didn't much enjoy working with Lake, either.
+Fredric March, who took the latter part, did not much enjoy working with Lake, either.
 However, McCrea got along famously with Sturges, and afterward presented him with a watch engraved "for the finest direction I've ever had."
 Sturges' assistant director, Anthony Mann, also was influenced heavily by his experience on the production.

 There were some minor problems during filming.
 Sturges had wanted to use a clip from a Charlie Chaplin film for the church scene, but was turned down by Chaplin and the Disney cartoon substituted instead.
 Lake does parody Chaplin's "Little Tramp" character earlier in the film.
 Also, the poverty montage was scheduled to take three hours to film, but took seven hours.
 The film cost $689,000 to produce, some $86,000 over budget.

-Release
+Release and reception

 The film was given a pre-screening for critics on December 4, 1941, before premiering in Jackson, Tennessee on December 29, 1941.
 Its Hollywood premiere occurred on February 12, 1942, at the Los Angeles Paramount Theatre.

 When the film was released, the U.S. Office of Censorship declined to approve it for export overseas during wartime, because of the "long sequence showing life in a prison chain gang which is most objectionable because of the brutality and inhumanity with which the prisoners are treated."
 This conformed with the office's standing policy of not exporting films that could be used for propaganda purposes by the enemy.
 The producers of the film declined to make suggested changes that could have altered the film's status.